Skip to content

 Pure-Python.
 Dependencies: networkx (graph), numpy (Monte Carlo).
 Ships on PyPI as trueppm-scheduler.

 React 19 + TypeScript + Vite 6.
 Tailwind CSS with Design System v1.0 tokens (WCAG 2.1 AA).
 TanStack Query for server state, Zustand for client state, React Router v7.
-The Schedule view (Gantt-style) uses a purpose-built canvas renderer in src/features/schedule/engine/ (no third-party Gantt library; see ADR-0040 for the rationale).
+The Schedule view (Gantt-style) uses a purpose-built canvas renderer in src/features/schedule/engine/ (no third-party Gantt library).
 The application shell, Schedule, Board, Sprints, and supporting views are wired against the live API.

 This Astro Starlight site.
 Built with npx astro build; deploys to GitLab Pages.

-Helm 3 chart with Bitnami sub-charts for PostgreSQL and Valkey.
+Helm 3 chart with vendored first-party sub-charts for PostgreSQL and Valkey (under packages/helm/charts/, using the official postgres and valkey/valkey images).
 Separate values-dev.yaml and values-prod.yaml overlays.

 The community edition must never import from trueppm_enterprise.
 The dependency is strictly one-way: enterprise → core.